The inside scoop on how we increased sales on eBay by optimizing our listings

 A percentage based on the number of sales divided by the number of clicks for a listing.
 For example, if 100 people click on your listing in search results and 1 person purchases an item, your sell through rate is 1%.
 (Example: 1 sale per 100 clicks = 1% sell through rate).

-Boosting your products’ conversion rate leads to high ranking search results which leads to improving YOUR bottom line – sales, sales sales!
+Boosting your products’ conversion rate leads to high ranked search results, which further leads to improving YOUR bottom line – sales, sales sales!

 Things to consider about your conversion rate (and of course your competitor’s conversion rate):

 - The average eCommerce conversion rate is around 2%.
-Naturally, this varies by categories such as domestic vs. international sales, etc. So don’t be discouraged!
+Naturally, this varies by categories such as domestic vs. international sales, etc. No need to be discouraged!

 - You can use this exact method to measure the conversion rate of your competitors (unless they deliberately chose to hide the number of visitors to their listings).